What is the definition of ESG?

-However, the practice of considering non-financial factors in company evaluations has been in use since even earlier; some might point to the 2001 launch of the FTSE4Good Index Series, a series of ethical investment stock market indices, as the beginning of mainstream ESG.
+However, the practice of considering non-financial factors in company evaluations pre-dates 2004 report.
+For instance, the 2001 launch of the FTSE4Good Index Series, a series of ethical investment stock market indices, is often associated with the beginning of ESG.

 Despite the rapid growth of ESG influence in recent years, the idea of sustainable investing, or investing with specific values, is far from new.

-‘Impact investing’—investments aimed at generating not only financial return, but positive social and environmental impact as well—has its origins in religious groups, who placed ethical parameters on their portfolios (refusing, for example, tobacco, alcohol, and gambling businesses).
+‘Impact investing’—investments aimed at generating financial return, positive social and environmental impact—has its origins in religious groups, who placed ethical parameters on their portfolios.

 The concept of ESG itself is fairly broad.
 It includes three separate topics within its scope and can also be expanded depending on the inclination of the company or investor in question.

-It is important to note that investors and companies interact with ESG criteria somewhat differently; investors usually seek to integrate ESG criteria into their investment decisions, and companies have an added responsibility of not only integrating ESG criteria, but also of disclosing ESG data to stakeholders (notably investors).
+It is important to note that investors and companies interact with ESG criteria somewhat differently; investors usually focus on integration of ESG criteria into their investment decisions, and companies have an added responsibility of integrating ESG criteria, and disclosing ESG data to stakeholders, particularly investors.

 Listed below are some of the most relevant ESG (and ESG-adjacent) terms.

-Many of these terms have similar meanings and are sometimes used interchangeably—however, understanding the differences in connotation will help place ESG within the spectrum of corporate sustainability.
+Many of these terms have similar meanings and are sometimes used interchangeably—however, understanding the differences will help place ESG within the spectrum of corporate sustainability.

 - ESG integration: the practice of incorporating ESG information into investment decisions to help enhance risk-adjusted returns.

-- ESG disclosure: the disclosure of data relating to an organization's environmental, social and governance performance.
+- ESG disclosure: the disclosure of data relating to an organisation's environmental, social and governance performance.

-- Impact investing: investing in businesses/organizations that have a positive and/or less negative impact on social and environmental criteria.
+- Impact investing: in businesses/organisations that have a positive and/or less negative impact on social and environmental criteria.

-- Socially Responsible Investing (SRI): Investing in companies that have positive social impact.
+- Socially Responsible Investing (SRI): in companies that create positive social impact.
 In other words, actively removing or choosing investments based on specific ethical guidelines.

 Vocabulary for companies

-- Corporate Social Responsibility (CSR): The European Commission has defined Corporate Social Responsibility (CSR) as “a concept whereby companies integrate social and environmental concerns in their business operations and in their interaction with their stakeholders on a voluntary basis” In short, CSR refers to companies’ practical implementation of sustainability.
+- Corporate Social Responsibility (CSR): The European Commission has defined Corporate Social Responsibility (CSR) as “a concept whereby companies integrate social and environmental concerns in their business operations and in their interaction with their stakeholders.

-- Materiality (in the context of sustainability information): The effectiveness and financial significance of a specific measure as part of a company's overall ESG analysis.
-The Global Reporting Initiative’s (GRI) Materiality Principle states that a sustainability report should include information that “reflect[s] the organization’s significant economic, environmental, and social impacts” or “substantively influence[s] the assessments and decisions of stakeholders.”
+- Materiality in the context of sustainability focuses on effectiveness and financial significance of a specific measure as part of a company's overall ESG analysis.
+The Global Reporting Initiative’s (GRI) Materiality Principle states that a sustainability report should include information that “reflect[s] the organisation’s significant economic, environmental, and social impacts” or “substantively influence[s] the assessments and decisions of stakeholders.”

 Additional Key Institutions and Decisions